HP - Occupational Therapy Graduate Program

 Clinical Applications of Movement

-This course will explore principles of biomechanics and kinesiology and how they relate to the understanding and analysis of movement during occupational performance.
-This will include the assessment of structure and function of the skeletal, muscular, and neuromuscular systems and their influences on normal and pathological motion and how this may impact occupational performance.
-This course will explore kinesiology considerations for specific musculoskeletal regions including the head, torso, upper and lower extremities and how this relates to commonly used hands-on assessments and interventions including range of motion, manual muscle testing, wheelchair positioning and client transfers.
-The use of movement assessment data will be utilized for intervention planning through the OT process.
-Prerequisite: admission to graduate Occupational Therapy Program.
+This course explores principles of biomechanics and kinesiology and how they relate to the understanding and analysis of movement during occupational performance.
+This includes the assessment of structure and function of the skeletal, muscular, and neuromuscular systems and their influences on normal and pathological motion and how this may impact occupational performance.
+This course explores kinesiology considerations for specific musculoskeletal regions including the head, torso, and upper and lower extremities, and how this relates to commonly used hands-on assessments and interventions including range of motion, manual muscle testing, wheelchair positioning and client transfers.
+The use of movement assessment data are utilized for intervention planning through the OT process.
+Lab 2.
+Prerequisite: concurrent registration in OT 544; admission to Occupational Therapy Program.
 Offered Fall.

 OT 550 Cr.2